Rachel Carson: Silent Spring

 Silent Spring, Carson's most influential book, was published by Houghton Mifflin on September 27, 1962.
 The book described the harmful effects of pesticides on the environment, and is widely credited with helping launch the environmental movement.
-Carson was not the first or the only person to raise concerns about DDT, but her combination of "scientific knowledge and poetic writing" reached a broad audience and helped to focus opposition to DDT use.
+Carson was not the first or the only person to raise concern about DDT, but her combination of "scientific knowledge and poetic writing" reached a broad audience and helped to focus opposition to DDT use.
+The book's publication as a mass-market paperback by Fawcett Crest in January 1964 spread Carson's message to a wider audience.
 In 1994, an edition of Silent Spring was published with an introduction written by Vice President Al Gore.
 In 2012 Silent Spring was designated a National Historic Chemical Landmark by the American Chemical Society for its role in the development of the modern environmental movement.